Skip to Content

 Above Average

-The team is backed by David Silberman, the longest-tenured manager on the strategy, who provides over 25 years of listed portfolio management experience.
-The average Morningstar Rating of the strategies they currently manage is 2.0 stars, indicating that their risk-adjusted returns have fallen below the category average.
-David Silberman is supported by an experienced team, being able to draw on three additional listed managers, who average over 25 years of listed portfolio management experience.
-As a team, they manage two investment vehicles together, with a Silver asset-weighted average Morningstar Medalist Rating, indicating the potential to deliver positive alpha in aggregate.
-None of the portfolio managers here invest in this fund.
-This hurts the rating because manager investment would align their interests with the strategy's investors.
+The team is backed by David Silberman, the longest-tenured manager on the strategy, who brings over 25 years of listed portfolio management experience.
+The average Morningstar Rating of the strategies they currently manage is 2.0 stars, indicating that their risk-adjusted returns have underperformed the category average.
+The team boasts an experienced corps of listed portfolio managers, with three others supporting David Silberman.
+Together, they average over 25 years of listed portfolio management experience.
+As a team, they manage two investment vehicles together, with a Silver asset-weighted average Morningstar Medalist Rating, demonstrating their potential to deliver positive alpha in aggregate.
+None of the managers here invest any money in the strategy, which is disappointing, as such investments help align managers' interests with fundholders.

 Note: The People Pillar rating is indirectly assigned by an analyst.
 The longest-tenured manager of the fund also manages a different product rated by an analyst.
 Their analyst-assigned People Pillar rating is combined here with the People scores (algorithmic or analyst-assigned) for the fund’s other managers on a tenure-weighted basis.